fairdataihub/logo/README.md

 ## About

-Files of the logo of the FAIR Data Innovations Hub
+Files of the logo of the FAIR Data Innovations Hub.

 Logo created by [Mitesh Patel](https://miteshdesign.com/).